saeid93/seldon-inference-pipelines/README.md

 Please give a star if this repo helped you learning somthing new :)

 ### TODOs
-1. Examples of Grpc data transfer
-2. Send data in compresss way
+1. Send data in compresss way
-3. Add performance evaluation scripts and load tester
+2. Add performance evaluation scripts and load tester
-4. Complete Unfinished pipelines
+3. Complete Unfinished pipelines
-5. Example of using [Triton Client](https://github.com/triton-inference-server/client/tree/main/src/python/examples) for interacting with MLSserver examples
+4. Examples of using [Triton Client](https://github.com/triton-inference-server/client/tree/main/src/python/examples) for interacting with MLSserver examples
+5. Examples of using [Triton Inference Server](https://github.com/triton-inference-server/server) as the serving backend
+6. Pipelines implementation in upcoming Seldon core V2